 The doctor is tracking your baby’s growth and can tell you if your baby needs to slow down with weight gain.
 This usually doesn’t happen, but overfeeding a baby or giving extra calories through juice can sometimes make a baby gain too much weight.

-Never withhold food or water-down formula to try to slow weight loss.
+Never withhold food or use watered-down formula to try to slow weight gain.
 Your baby needs proper nutrition, including fat, to grow and develop.

 Here are some healthy habits for your baby: